esnet/gdg/website/content/en/docs/gdg/configuration.md

 #### Legacy Behavior

-This feature allows you to exclude datasource by name or include them by type.
+This feature allows you to exclude connection by name or include them by type.
 Please note that the logic switches based on the data type.

 **name filter:**